 Beer is a food product and does have a shelf life.
 Because of this shelf-life, each can or bottle of beer brewed by Anheuser Busch has a “born on date” printed on its side.

-The shelf life for that can of Budweiser in your fridge or out in the garage is 110-days from the “born on date.”
+The shelf life for that can of Budweiser in your fridge or out in the garage is 110 days from the “born on date.”

-Keg or draft beer will go bad 50-days after the “born on date.”
+Keg or draft beer will go bad 50 days after the “born on date.”

-Foam head is a good thing.
+A foam head is a good thing.
 When beer is poured down the glass side, eliminating the foam head will make the beer look flat and unappealing.
 It will make the beer taste gassy and will fill you up faster.

 The Current Selection of Anheuser Busch Beers